corn-nut-birdie/arduino-sketches-pub/yet-another-rc-car-with-wiinunchuk/readme.md

 Yet another RC car's sketches.

-With both the sketches of the remote controller and the RC car, that utilize a Wii Nunchuk for input of controlling.
+The controller utilizes a Wii Nunchuk for user input.
 Tried pwm driven but dropped, because of the caused interference.

 __modules:__